Gamal Abdel Nasser: Assuming chairmanship of RCC

-Sound recording of 1954 assassination attempt on Nasser while he was addressing a crowd in Manshia, Alexandria.

 On 26 October 1954, Muslim Brotherhood member Mahmoud Abdel-Latif attempted to assassinate Nasser while he was delivering a speech in Alexandria, broadcast to the Arab world by radio, to celebrate the British military withdrawal.
 The gunman was 25 ft away from him and fired eight shots, but all missed Nasser.
 Panic broke out in the mass audience, but Nasser maintained his posture and raised his voice to appeal for calm.
 With great emotion he exclaimed the following:

 My countrymen, my blood spills for you and for Egypt.
 I will live for your sake and die for the sake of your freedom and honor.
 Let them kill me; it does not concern me so long as I have instilled pride, honor, and freedom in you.
 If Gamal Abdel Nasser should die, each of you shall be Gamal Abdel Nasser ...
 Gamal Abdel Nasser is of you and from you and he is willing to sacrifice his life for the nation.

 Nasser greeted by crowds in Alexandria one day after his announcement of the British withdrawal and the assassination attempt against him, 27 October 1954.

 The crowd roared in approval and Arab audiences were electrified.
 The assassination attempt backfired, quickly playing into Nasser's hands.
 Upon returning to Cairo, he ordered one of the largest political crackdowns in the modern history of Egypt, with the arrests of thousands of dissenters, mostly members of the Brotherhood, but also communists, and the dismissal of 140 officers loyal to Naguib.
 Eight Brotherhood leaders were sentenced to death, although the sentence of its chief ideologue, Sayyid Qutb, was commuted to a 15-year imprisonment.
 Naguib was removed from the presidency and put under house arrest, but was never tried or sentenced, and no one in the army rose to defend him.
 With his rivals neutralized, Nasser became the undisputed leader of Egypt.

 Nasser's street following was still too small to sustain his plans for reform and to secure him in office.
 To promote himself and the Liberation Rally, he gave speeches in a cross-country tour, and imposed controls over the country's press by decreeing that all publications had to be approved by the party to prevent "sedition".
 Both Umm Kulthum and Abdel Halim Hafez, the leading Arab singers of the era, performed songs praising Nasser's nationalism.
 Others produced plays denigrating his political opponents.
 According to his associates, Nasser orchestrated the campaign himself.
 Arab nationalist terms such "Arab homeland" and "Arab nation" frequently began appearing in his speeches in 1954–55, whereas prior he would refer to the Arab "peoples" or the "Arab region".
 In January 1955, the RCC appointed him as their president, pending national elections.